 We All Have A Choice

-For years I believed it would stop when he took his last breath.
-So many times he should have died and miraculously made it through.
+For years I believed my pain would stop when my father took his last breath.
+So many times, he should have died and miraculously made it through.
 Why God?
-This man has destroyed countless lives and lived solely for the purpose of serving himself.
+This man had destroyed countless lives and lived solely for the purpose of serving himself.

-I battled this for years with God and with each step of healing He adjusted my eyes to see the way He sees.
-I would have never imagined being the one at my Dad’s deathbed in a single room, with a single-window, alone for weeks and with not a loved one in sight and tasked with preparing him for death and being the last face he would see this side of heaven.
-But that wasn’t the only reason I was there.
+I battled this for years with God, and with each step of healing, He adjusted my eyes to see the way He sees.
+I would have never imagined being the one at my father’s deathbed in a single room, with a single window, alone for weeks, without another loved one in sight.
+I had been tasked with preparing him for death.
+I would be the last face he saw.

 I had a choice – obey God or not?
 I chose to obey God.

 It’s an amazing story, one I never could have imagined.